dhcgn/mbox-to-imap/README.md

 ## ⚠️ Disclaimer

-This software is provided **“as is”** without any warranty.
+**This software is provided "as is" without warranty of any kind, express or implied.**

+There is **NO WARRANTY WHATSOEVER** when using this tool.
+The authors and contributors make no guarantees about its functionality, reliability, or suitability for any purpose.

-Use at your own risk — the authors assume **no liability** for any damage or data loss.
+Use at your own risk — the authors assume **no liability** for any damage, data loss, corruption, or other issues that may arise from using this software.

+**Always:**
+- Back up your `.mbox` files before processing
-Always test with a small sample before large migrations.
+- Test with a small sample mailbox before large migrations
+- Verify results after import

 ---